codedragon/Puppy_career_talk/slides.md

     * for me, interview over whiteboarding
     * talks, teaching over small talk

 Note:
+Throwing resumes willy nilly to see if they stick is not productive.

+Note:
-Throwing resumes willy nilly to see if they stick is not productive If you have a tight resume/linkedin, you can get some headway with recruiters, but inside help will help get you past your deficiencies
+If you have a tight resume/linkedin, you can get some headway with recruiters, but inside help will help get you past your deficiencies

 Note:
 Story about whiteboard coding,